bluesky-social/indigo/automod/HOWTO_write_rules.md

 ### Network Data

-The `hepa` command provides `process-record` and `process-recent` sub-commands which will pull an existing individual record (by AT-URI) or all recent bsky posts for an account (by handle or DID), which can be helpful for testing.
+The `hepa` command provides `process-record` and `process-recent` sub-commands which will pull an existing individual record (by AT-URI) or all recent gndr posts for an account (by handle or DID), which can be helpful for testing.

-There is also a `capture-recent` sub-command which will save a snapshot ("capture") of the current account identity and profile, and recent bsky posts, as JSON.
+There is also a `capture-recent` sub-command which will save a snapshot ("capture") of the current account identity and profile, and recent gndr posts, as JSON.
 This can be combined with testing helpers (which will load the capture and push it through a mock rules engine) to test that new rules actually trigger as expected against real-world data.

 Note that, of course, any real-world captures should have identifying or otherwise sensitive information redacted or replaced before committing to git.